MSc Mechanical EngineeringSouthwark Campus

-LSBU offers sophisticated practical facilities including a virtual reality suite, advanced CAD-CAM capability including multi-axis milling, turning, and coordinate-measuring machine (CMM).
+We offer sophisticated facilities, including a virtual reality suite and advanced CAD-CAM capability.
 Laboratories are well equipped for experimentation in solids, solid-mechanics and thermofluids.
-In addition to structured sessions, you'll be encouraged to utilise the facilities for your major project.
+In addition to structured sessions, you'll be able to take full advantage of our facilities for your major project.

 - Technical research and professional skills

 This module develops the skills needed to gather relevant technical information, how to extract the essence from a piece of technical literature, how to carry out a critical review of a research paper, how to write a feasibility report, how to give presentations and put your thoughts across effectively, and how to manage a project in a group project environment.

 - Technology evaluation and commercialisation

 You'll be guided towards identifying a technology project idea and evaluate its business potential by conducting detailed research and analysis.The outcomes from this will serve as the basis for implementation of the selected technology in the business sense, developing the appropriate commercialisation strategy, and writing a business plan for your high-tech start-up company.